shs-plus/Rd/README.md

 - `title`: The title of the window.
 - `geometry`: The size and position of the window.
 - `n`: The range of numbers to choose from.
+- `coef`: The degree of likeliness for a number generated recently to be generated again.
 - `debug`: Whether to enable debug mode.
 - `exception`: A list of numbers that should not be generated.